gbmhunter/blog/content/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto.md

 {{< figure src="/images/2017/04/xilinx-zc702-yocto-linux-build-qemu-boot-console-screenshot.png" width="728px" caption="The final stages of a Yocto Linux (built for the Xilinx ZC702 dev. board) boot running in QEMU."  >}}

-You should be able to log onto the Linux system with the username root, no password required.
+You should be able to log onto the Linux system with the username `root`, no password required.

 ## Help!
 I Get A "No Recipes Available For..."
 Error